 Looking for a Mendeley alternative?
 We’ve prepared a list of 8 you can sift through to decide which one you like best.
-A haven for researchers, the said desktop and web program is a solid reference management tool which doubles as a sharing platform for study papers.
+A haven for researchers, the said desktop and web program is a solid reference management tool that doubles as a sharing platform for study papers.
 It is also a social network for those from the research profession.
 What Mendeley actually does is that it automatically generates bibliographies for your papers, while also letting you collaborate easily with other researchers online.

 It even lets you import papers from other research software, apart from letting you find relevant papers based on what you’re reading.
 Over 400 million documents are currently accessible via the utility, and for those on the move, it has an iOS app they can download on their iPhones and iPads.
 A publishing company named Elsevier recently purchased the software in question, which led to a public outcry of sorts due to the buyer’s reputation of indulging in restrictive publishing practices.
 If you’re searching for something new to move onto, you’ve come to the right place.
 Our compilation is bound to prove helpful to you.

 Paperpile is a fully web-based reference manager that takes the pain out of managing your academic literature.
 Automatic PDF downloads, PDF annotation and citing your sources in thousands of reference styles are just a few of the many benefits.
 Its full integration with the Google Apps ecosystem lets you collaboratively write papers and edit citations in Google Docs.
 Paperpile’s Chrome extension also integrates with thousands of publisher websites and research databases, which allows you to add papers to your library with just one click while making sure to get extremely accurate metadata.